Revised: 26 February 2020

 (Without going off-topic, a huge factor for the perceived loss of quality in search results is due to the moving target that is search engine optimization and the arms-race between Internet search engines versus those looking to make a quick buck by having you land on their page first and thus see their ads.)

-Perhaps more importantly, people’s expectations have increased as we are now in the third decade of the World Wide Web.
+Perhaps more importantly, people’s expectations have increased as we are now in the fourth decade of the World Wide Web.

 Ultimately, the problem of synonyms for machines stems from lack of context.